 Employees should wash their hands with soap and water:

 The vaccine is intended as an aid in the control of disease associated with CI virus infection.
-Although the vaccine may not prevent infection altogether, efficacy trials have shown that the vaccination may significantly reduce the severity and duration of clinical illness, including the incidence and severity of damage to the lungs.4 In addition, the vaccine reduces the amount of virus shed and shortens the shedding interval; therefore, vaccinated dogs that become infected develop less severe illness and are less likely to spread the virus to other dogs.9 These benefits are similar to those provided by influenza vaccines used in other species, including humans.
+Although the vaccine may not prevent infection altogether, efficacy trials have shown that the vaccination may significantly reduce the severity and duration of clinical illness, including the incidence and severity of damage to the lungs.
+In addition, the vaccine reduces the amount of virus shed and shortens the shedding interval; therefore, vaccinated dogs that become infected develop less severe illness and are less likely to spread the virus to other dogs.
+These benefits are similar to those provided by influenza vaccines used in other species, including humans.
 At this time, the possibility of cross-protection against H3N2 from the H3N8 vaccine is unknown.

 Canine Influenza: Podcast by Dr. Cynda Crawford (AVMA)